thcasey3/lrengine/CONTRIBUTING.md

 `your-github-username/yourname-gh-##`.

 Your changes will trigger multiple automatic checks to ensure it won't break the package.
-Then I will accept or provide revising comments.
+Please always add a unittest when a feature is added, or adjust the current unittest accordingly if a feature is changed.
+I will accept or provide revising comments.

 ## Contributing to documentation
 Same general guidlines as above.